draconix6/linux-mcsr/doc/minecraft/wayland/waywall.md

 # waywall

 - **waywall** is a Wayland compositor designed to run inside your existing Wayland session.
 It provides various convenient features for speedrunning, including but not limited to:
-  - Window resizing
+  - Window resizing.
-  - Key remapping
+  - Key remapping.
-  - Ninjabrain Bot support
+  - Ninjabrain Bot support.
-  - Mirrors (i.e. magnifiers for eye measuring, F3, etc.) without using OBS
+  - Mirrors (i.e. magnifiers for eye measuring, F3, etc.) without using OBS.
   - Lots of custom functionality.
 - If you're using **X11**, please use [resetti](../x11/resetti.html) instead.